 Wise leaders represent the fourth level of our 5 leadership postures.
 They are those who have experienced maturity in their organization and are on the road to business expansion.
 They lead leaders who in turn lead other leaders.

 Wise leaders create freedom and space for others.
 However, they still demand accountability and leadership.
-Wise leaders focus on deepening the values & principles of the organisation whilst also diversifying the value streams.
+Wise leaders focus on deepening the values & principles of the organization whilst also diversifying the value streams.

 Rewards come in financial payback, seeing your reputation accelerate to new heights and importantly, having the satisfaction of seeing a vision fulfilled.

-The risks are in getting comfortable, failing to disrupt your own organisation, failing to invest outside of your organisation, and becoming too distant from the customer.
+The risks are in getting comfortable, failing to disrupt your own organization, failing to invest outside of your organization, and becoming too distant from the customer.
 You start working on new lines of business through R&D, mergers, or acquisitions.

 If you haven’t empowered others previously, you’ll fail under the weight of responsibility trying to do too much.